Part 2: The Role of Insurance Companies in Corrupting Dentistry

 Dentist employed by insurance companies to fight other dentist claims:

 To make matters worse, insurance companies employ their own dentists—not to treat patients, but to review and deny claims.
 Even the most legitimate, well-documented treatments can be downgraded or denied by reviewers who have never seen the patient.
-This system is designed not to reimburse, but to delay and discourage treatment, pushing patients back into the contracted network of "preferred providers" who accept low fees in exchange for volume.
+This system is designed not to reimburse, but to delay and discourage treatment, pushing patients back into the contracted network of "preferred providers-chain-corporate-DSO" who accept low fees in exchange for volume.

 - The National Association of Dental Plans (NADP) highlights that over 60% of dental plans restrict patient choice by limiting in-network providers.